OrensteinLab/PrimerDesigner/README.md

 }
 ```

-Create a text file containing the protein names and their DNA coding-sequences.
-Each line should contain a protein's name and its DNA coding-sequence, separated by a tab.
-For example:
+Create a text file containing the protein names and their DNA coding sequences.
+Input formats that are specific to each PrimerDesigner variant are described in their corresponding documentation files.

+Example:
 ```text
 SHP2  ATGACATCGCGGAGATGGTTTCACCCAAATATCACTGGTGTGGAGGCAGAAAACCTACTGTTGACAAGAGGAGT....
 CXAR  ATGGCGCTCCTGCTGTGCTTCGTGCTCCTGTGCGGAGTAGTGGATTTCGCCAGAAGTTTGAGTATCACTACTCC....